 Problem-solving and team building workshops

 WHERE?
-Restaurants, companies, social enterprises, NGOs etc.
+Restaurants, hotels, companies, social enterprises, NGOs etc.

 WHAT?
 Plastic Free Cambodia provides trainings, workshops, that will engage the audience through the waste management issue.

 Give up plastic for one month.
 Can you do it?